 Once SPS receives confirmation from Accounting that the yearend data are complete, the Business Analyst works to extract the data.
 See Extracting the Data below.

-Once all data are validated the SPS Business Analyst will work with the SPS Data Analyst to ensure that all reports (SAVE, SEFA, Data Collection) are updated and reviewed to ensure they match the final Pre-Audit.
+Once all data are validated, the SPS Business Analyst will work with the SPS Data Analyst to ensure that all reports (SAVE, SEFA, Data Collection) are updated and reviewed to ensure they match the final Pre-Audit.

 Part 2: Extracting the Data